muratk3n/thirdwave/en/tweets/2019/week27.md

 ---

-Hill/Harris poll, at national level nothing changed.
-What's the sit on early prim states?
-I have a feeling they'll be the same.
-Debate might have changed nothing.

-*2019-7-2 12:28:35*

----

 Nuke is the kind of solution you propose when u want to come across as a "measured and balanced kinda guy".
 "Look I've weighed all the options here, some pros, some cons dude, and with heavy heart and shit